-- 1.1 To qualify for admission into the EMT program each student must: - 1.1.1 Completely fill out and submit both the CCC and EMT program applications by the specified deadline - 1.1.2 Complete the TABE placement examination with a minimum of a 10 in reading and mathematics skills - 1.1.3 If an applicant is able to show proof of an ACT score taken within the last 5 years of a 16 or better, the applicant will not be required to take the TABE test.

-NOTE: Assistance in preparing for the TABE is available through CCC's Workforce Development department by calling (662) 621-4307.

-- 1.1.4 Have a high-school diploma or GED - 1.1.5 Provide any transcripts from previous colleges attended - 1.1.6 Satisfy any previous financial obligations with the CCC business office
+- 1.1 To qualify for admission into the EMT program each student must: - 1.1.1 Completely fill out and submit both the CCC and EMT program applications by the specified deadline. - 1.1.2 Complete the TABE placement examination with a minimum of an 8 in reading and mathematics skills. - 1.1.3 If an applicant is able to show proof of an ACT score with a 16 or better, the applicant will not be required to take the TABE test. - NOTE: Assistance in preparing for the TABE is available through CCC's Workforce Development department by calling (662) 621-4307. - 1.1.4 Have a high-school diploma or GED. - 1.1.5 Provide any transcripts from previous colleges attended. - 1.1.6 Satisfy any previous financial obligations with the CCC business office. - 1.2 All student file information specific to matriculation into the clinical and field phases of training, to include any outstanding balances on student accounts with the business office MUST BE satisfied before any student is allowed to start clinical or field rotations.